qcri-social/AIDR/Installation-instructions.md

 # 7. Output (aidr-output)

+* Set the Redis host and port numbers appropriately in the `resources/config.properties` file.
 * Build using maven following the instructions above; this should generate a file `aidr-output-X.war`
 * Appropriately set the `outputAPIMainUrl` in the `system.properties` file under `aidr-manager`.
 * Deploy `aidr-output-X.war` to Glassfish using the instructions above.